Skip to content

 The foundation can either be printed or poured, depending on the circumstances.
 It’s a case-by-case, cost/benefit analysis decision.

 A robotic arm-style printer needs only a forklift to load the silo with construction material.
-A water source and diesel fuel must be available.
+A water source and diesel fuel must also be available.

 A gantry printer requires a heavy-lift crane to set up and disassemble the gantry frame.
 It also requires a cement truck to pour the foundation, plus anchor pads for stabilizing the gantry frame prior to setup.